skip to content

 Accrued Income must be raised for single transactions over £10,000.

-Where accrued income for a single Department totals over £200,000, send supporting details to Central and Research Accounting by 30 August.
+Where accrued income for a single institution totals over £200,000, send supporting details to Central and Research Accounting by 30 August.

 Detailed supporting working papers must be retained for audit inspection.